 - Listening skills: once again, we all think we are great listeners.
 Successful project managers will often ask more questions than those around them – and will never be afraid to do so.
 This is an example of having advanced levels of listening skills.

 - Collaboration: engaging and involving people in decision making and sharing important information openly and widely.
 Building concensus not just for what is to be done, but how it will be done too.

 - Organisational: one of the most underrated but valuable skills to projects.
 Again, we all love to think we are great organisers.
 The gaps and cracks that things commonly fall through in real projects, demonstrate this is not true.

 - Problem-solving: projects are about solving problems and even dealing with severe issues from time to time.
 The way an individual reacts, behaves and what they do in this situation can make or break any team or project.

 On top of this, the person (regardless of what we call them) who takes on the PM role, has to understand how you plan (using Agile or non-Agile approaches) your project, and how to manage all the factors that are important to the customer and stakeholders of the project.

 We may not be able to find one of the above people every time we run a project.
 However, anything that results in a situation where the role is left to anyone who just happens to be available is likely at best leave to a large gap in the project; at worst will cause real damage to the success of your endeavour.

-The way we often select project managers, even today, is a large contributing factor to why so many projects fall short of their promise.
+The casual way we often select project managers, even today, often with zero consideration to the above, is a large contributing factor to why so many projects fall short of their promise.